Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version)

-In this paper, we present the \textbf{first multi-objective SMC approach} that handles Pareto queries in constant memory.
-It uses lightweight strategy sampling (LSS)~\cite{LST14} to evaluate many randomly chosen control strategies \wrt all objectives at hand, and from the resulting data constructs a statistical approximation of the (unknown) true Pareto front.
-We first propose an \textbf{incremental} scheme that keeps sampling batches of new strategies, continuously refining an under- and overapproximation of the Pareto front.
+In this paper, we present the \textbf{first multi-objective SMC approach} for Pareto queries.
+Its \textbf{memory usage is constant} in the size of the model's state space, preserving the distinguishing advantage of SMC.
+It uses lightweight strategy sampling (LSS)~\cite{LST14} to evaluate many randomly chosen control strategies \wrt all objectives at hand, and from the resulting data constructs a \textbf{statistically sound} approximation of the (unknown) true Pareto front.

+We first propose an incremental scheme that keeps sampling batches of new strategies, continuously refining an under- and overapproximation of the Pareto front.
 Assuming ideal LSS and taking care to properly handle statistical error accumulation, the two approximations almost surely converge to a \emph{simultaneous confidence band} for the true Pareto front \emph{in the long run}.
-Second, we consider the \textbf{fixed-budget} setting, where the goal is to find the best approximation of the Pareto front in \emph{finite time}.
-We propose three heuristic approaches that differ in how the budget is allocated to evaluating already-sampled strategies and sampling more strategies.
-All three deliver a statistically sound \emph{simultaneous lower bound} for the true Pareto front. \!\footnote{Obtaining guarantees for an upper bound in finite time is impossible in a black-box SMC setting, which LSS's compact but opaque strategy representation underlines---a restriction shared with many other approaches, \eg reinforcement learning~\cite{SB18}.}
+Second, we introduce three fixed-budget algorithms aiming to find the best approximation of the Pareto front in \emph{finite time}.
+They deliver statistically sound \emph{simultaneous lower bounds}, since obtaining guarantees on upper bounds is impossible in finite time.